Banking Checking Accounts

 • ATM network: 40,000+ (and unlimited fee rebates for out-of-network machines)

-LendingClub Rewards Checking made our list because it earns up to 1% cash back on all debit card purchases, with no limits.
-Unlimited cash back on a checking account is very rare, so you can see why this account stands out.
+LendingClub LevelUp Checking made our list because it earns up to 1% cash back on qualifying debit card purchases at gas stations, grocery stores, and pharmacies, with no limits.
+If you have a LendingClub loan, you can also earn up to 2% cash back on on-time payments you make toward your loan with this account.

-This is a great cash back debit account no matter how you slice it, but we'd be inclined to recommend it to more people if it weren't for its requirements to qualify.
-You must receive at least $2,500 in recurring direct deposits every 30 days or keep an average balance of $2,500 in your checking account to be eligible for cash back.
+This is a great cash back debit card, if the earning categories work for you, but we'd be inclined to recommend it to more people if it weren't for its requirements to qualify.
+You must receive at least one direct deposit into your checking account each month to be eligible for cash back.
 Otherwise, you won't earn any.
+This account is also members-only, which means you must have or have had a LendingClub account (either a loan or another banking account) to be eligible to apply.
+This is unusual and not ideal, especially if you don't want another account right now.

 Pros

-• No limits on cash back (and online purchases qualify)
+• No limits on cash back earning (and online purchases qualify)

 • Unlimited ATM fee reimbursements